bletcher/westbrookdataviz/src/about.md

     <h1>About Us</h1>
     <section class="about-section">
       <h2>Our History</h2>
+      <p></p>
       <h2>Our Mission</h2>
       <p>We create interactive data visualizations and exploratory tools to help people understand complex environmental and ecological systems.
-Our goal is to make scientific data more accessible and engaging through interactive experiences.</p>
+Our goal is to make scientific data and models more accessible and engaging through interactive experiences.</p>
     </section>
     <section class="about-section">
       <h2>What We Do</h2>